oxheadalpha/smart-contracts/multi_asset/multi_asset.md

     Caller must be approved to manage the tokens being transferred out of the `from_` account (see "Approval" section of the standard).
-    MUST revert if any of the balance(s) of the holder for token(s) is lower than the respective amount(s) to be sent to the recipient.
+    MUST revert if any of the balance(s) of the holder for token(s) is lower than the respective amount(s) in amounts to be sent to the recipient.
     MUST call `On_multi_tokens_received` hook defined by `multi_token_receiver` on `to_` and act appropriately (see "Safe Transfer Rules" section of the standard).